KILTprotocol/spec-ext-credential-api/readme.md

 ```

 The dApp should list all available extensions it can work with.
-The user selects the extension on this list, and the communication starts from there.
+The user selects an extension from this list, and the communication starts from there.

 ```typescript
 async function startExtensionSession(